damian-za/lpowers-typefi.github.io/t.md

 Markers that indicate where an Element is referenced in the content.
 The location of the Element in relation to its anchor is determined by the Element's layout rules.

-### Typefi AutoFit
+### Typefi AutoFit (product)
 A Typefi product.
 Typefi AutoFit is an Adobe InDesign plug-in that enables the creation of dynamic page objects that react and respond automatically as content changes.
 For more information, see [Typefi AutoFit overview](https://help.typefi.com/hc/en-us/articles/224864727).

-### Typefi Designer
+### Typefi Designer (prodcut)
-A Typefi product.
-Typefi Designer is a suite of tools for Adobe InDesign to transform regular InDesign documents into files you can use in a Typefi automated publishing workflow.
+A suite of tools for Adobe InDesign to transform regular InDesign documents into files you can use in a Typefi automated publishing workflow.

 ### Typefi Engine
 Typefi's design intelligence technology.